Skip to content

 0.5 / 1

-The company's sustainable palm oil policy states that "Group shall not establish or maintain business relationships with suppliers and contractors who are not aligned with these principles".
+The company states that it shall not establish or maintain business relationships with suppliers and contractors who are not aligned with its sustainable palm oil policy principles.
 However, no details were provided on the steps that will be taken and timeframes for action.

 • N